Louise Harnby | Crime Fiction and Thriller Editor

 5. Eye candy

 I cherish my blog.
-I’ve lovingly filled it with articles on a weekly (mostly) basis since 2011.
+I’ve lovingly filled it with articles since 2011.
 But things can get messy.
 There’s a sidebar with a subscription button, an RSS button, a search box, an archive by subject area, an archive by date, some links to my books, and more.

 Plus, I love to write meaty posts.
 Most of my articles are at least 1,500 words long.
-And while I do include images and header stamps that summarize what’s included in each post, there’s an awful lot of text.
+And while I do include images and headers that summarize what’s included in each post, there’s an awful lot of text.

 6. Segmentation

-Creating learning centres helps me to segment my website so that the right people can find the relevant content.
+Creating a resource centre helps me to segment my website so that the right people can find the relevant content.
 This is particularly important for my author audience because most of them don’t yet know me.
 They’re less likely to bounce around in my blog, diving from one archive to another in a bid to find what they need.

 What if you have a ton of great stuff in your head or on a to-do list?
 Perhaps it's already in production, out with the proofreader, or scheduled for publication sometime in the next few months.
 None of that stuff is visible on your blog.

 Your blog only tells people about what’s available.
 What’s coming might be equally appealing.
 They might be more likely to get in touch if they can see exciting things in the pipeline.
-In that case, upload an image with a 'forthcoming' caption.
+In that case, upload information to your resource centre with a 'forthcoming' caption.

-8. Learning centres encourage ‘you’re worth it’ moments
+8. Resource centres encourage ‘you’re worth it’ moments

 Certainly, a great resource library will increase the likelihood of your visitor hitting the contact button, but not everyone will be ready to make that commitment.